doubleaaron/RoboND-Rover-Project/writeup_template.md

 ![alt text][image13]

-I also got stuck alot and had to figure out why.
+I got stuck sometimes and had to figure out why.
+Learning is exploring.
+I think I might have tried to debug something for 2 hours but when I finally figured it out I jumped around the room.
+No one was watching.

 ![alt text][image9]

-**I also took lots of notes.**
+**I also took lots of notes.
+That helped quite a bit.**

 ![alt text][image14]

-In the Notebook I added this function as a rock finding test and it worked out.
-There's alot more to do though.**
+In the Notebook I added this function from the Walthrough Video as a rock finding test and it worked out.
+I incorporated it into the perception.py file later on.**

 **# Let's discover some rocks!
     rock_map = discover_rocks(warped, levels=(110, 50, 60))